ome/omero-documentation/omero/sysadmins/unix/server-installation.rst

 ----------------------------

-In order to deploy OMERO.web in a production environment such as Nginx please follow the instructions under :doc:`install-web`.
+In order to deploy OMERO.web in a production environment such as NGINX please follow the instructions under :doc:`install-web`.